barryirwin/gennet/README.md

 # gennet

-Subnet worksheet generator
+_A IP Subnet worksheet generator, with LaTeX output_

 This script was developed to aid in the need for drill and practice exercises for teaching an introductory networks course.
 This has devleoped over the years to add additional functionality and use cases.

 The worksheets contents are randomly generated and outputted as (a minimal) LaTeX document.
-This document (or select parts of it) can then be converted to a PDF using pdflatex or similar.
+This document (or select parts of it) can then be converted to a PDF using `pdflatex` or similar.

 Options allow for the generation of a two-sided worksheet containing solutions.
 Alternately this can be suppressed, for more summative type exercises.